Dudley Do-Right (film): Production

 Hugh Wilson was signed to write and direct the film in July 1997 for a fee of $5 million.

-The film was shot on-site in Vancouver, British Columbia and Santa Clarita, California.
+The film was shot on-site in Quebec, Canada's Montreal and Quebec City.
+Additional filming scenes were in Santa Clarita, California in fall 1998.

 Dudley Do-Right was Fraser's second film based on a Jay Ward cartoon, 1997's George of the Jungle being the first.
-Despite the different studios producing each film (George of the Jungle was adapted by Disney), advertising for the Dudley Do-Right film made open reference to this coincidence: "From the creator of George of the Jungle…and the star of George of the Jungle…and the acclaimed director who saw George of the Jungle…"
+Despite the different studios producing each film (George of the Jungle was adapted by Walt Disney Pictures), advertising for the Dudley Do-Right film made open reference to this coincidence: "From the creator of George of the Jungle…and the star of George of the Jungle…and the acclaimed director who saw George of the Jungle…"

 Reception

 Box office

-The film was a box office bomb.
-In its opening weekend, it grossed $3,018,345 - ranking eleventh for the weekend - and went on to gross just $9,974,410 domestically against a budget of $22 million.
+The film underperformed at the box-office; grossing $3,018,345 in its opening weekend - ranking eleventh for the weekend - and went on to gross just $9,974,410 domestically against a budget of $22 million.

+In theaters, the film had a theatrical short attached to it, The Phox, The Box, and The Lox, an animated short produced by Universal Cartoon Studios based on the Jay Ward series Fractured Fairy Tales, marking the first short based on a Jay Ward property since 1967.

 Critical response

-The film received unfavorable reviews.
-On Rotten Tomatoes, it has an approval rating of 16% based on reviews from 45 critics.
-The site's consensus states: "Gags aren't that funny".
-On Metacritic the film has a weighted average score of 44% based on reviews from 23 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "C+" on scale of A to F.